Welcome to the 3DF Zephyr tutorial series.

 That’s all you need to do to pick a control point!

 A much more accurate way to add control point is to pick them directly from the photos.
-You need to pick the same coordinate on at least two pictures in order to triangulate and make zephyr calculate the control points.
+You need to pick the same coordinate on at least two pictures in order to triangulate the 3D coordinates and make Zephyr calculate the control points.

-Lets clear the previously created control points by right clicking on the Point List (4) and left clicking on “remove all”.
+Let’s remove the previously created control points by right-clicking on the Point List (3) and left clicking on “remove all”.
 Click Yes to confirm.

-Click again on another picture from the “Camera List” (7): this time you’ll also see an epipolar line (11) that will help you select your second coordinate (12) by left clicking as you did for the first one.
-The “OK button” (10) will now be clickable – add as many coordinates as you want (the more coordinates, the more accurate the control point will be) and then click OK to finish adding your control point.
+Click again on another picture from the “Camera List” (6): this time you’ll also see an epipolar line (10) that will help you select your second coordinate (11) by left clicking as you did for the first one.
+The “OK” (9) button will now be clickable, add as many coordinates as you want (the more coordinates, the more accurate the control point will be) and then click “OK” to finish adding your control point.
+When changing the 2D position’s coordinate on the immage, you can see in real-time the Global Reprojection error and the Local Reprojection error.

 Since the reconstruction is up to an arbitrary scale, rotation and translation, you might want to fix that by setting constraints to the world.
-This is easily done by clicking the “Align world to control points” Button.
+This is easily done by clicking the “Align model with 3D constraints” Button.

 · using 1 control point will translate the world